frangoteam/FUXA/server/_widgets/README.md

 **How to contribute**
 ```
     1. Fork the Project
-    2. In your Fork enter FUXA/widgets/(what type your SVG is)
+    2. In your Fork enter FUXA/server/_widgets/(what type your SVG is, control, indicator, dynamicSVG)
     3. Add File Arrow, Upload file
     4. Select your SVG and name the commit
     5. Commit the changes